-TBP (Track B)
+Interesting information – contributors annouce that they will conduct this test from time to time to report how future versions VTM/BMS perform on 8K material.

 Test material (2)

 Contributions in this category were discussed XXday XX July XXXX–XXXX (chaired by XXX).